RobWar-code/code-libraries/README.md

 1) Generate and select trial image using monochrome line drawings with DALL-E. Download as .png.

 2) Edit drawings using GIMP or similar.
-Voids should be filled with transparent colour.

 3) Import into Inkscape and trace and scale, saving the traced image as an .svg file

+4) Edit any transparent areas manually using inkscape, following the procedures given below for establishing transparent areas.

-4) Test the .svg image using this svg utility library.
+5) Test the .svg image using this svg utility library.
 Integrate into the program code.
 It is suggested that you incorporate the test code into your app, or set-up a special app for this purpose.

+#### Establishing Transparent Areas in an Inkscape Trace

+1) Following around the area of drawing to be made transparent, use the bezier curve drawing tool to set the nodes and lines of the area to be made transparent.
+Fill this 50% Opaque Red (0xff000080).

+2) Move your shape area out of the way and from the trace, delete the nodes within your area.

+3) Move your shape back into position then save the svg drawing.

 ### svg Data
 The svg data is as provided in the inkscape originated file format.